vertig0ne/TheGuide/pages/01.home/01.basics/ssh-clients/default.md

 [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_SSH_clients)

 SSH is the prefferd way to gain Secure Shell access to a machine, essentialy opening a terminal on the client to peform actions on the host.

+### Other nifty things about SSH
+Tunnels
+Sftp

+## What client to use
+Depending on the OS on the machine you want to manage your server with, there is alot of different clients, ranging from just a terminal, to a more feature rich client.
+Some OSes even come with a preinstalled client.

+This guide should help you choose a client.

+## Linux

+## Windows
+At the time of writing, Windows doesnt come with native SSH support, therefore we need to download a third party client.

+### MobaXTerm
+MobaXTerm is a versitile client, supporting most of your admin needs.

+#### Features
+* Portable
+* Lightweight
+* Macros
+* Other remote management protocols (COM, RDP, VNC)

+## MacOS